-The QUEST Center plans and implements various projects and measures, between others in collaboration with the Department of Experimental Neurology Charité -University Medicine Berlin.
+The QUEST Center plans and implements various projects and measures, among others in collaboration with the Department of Experimental Neurology Charité – Universitätsmedizin Berlin.

-The unique feature: The activities of the QUEST Center have a very practical relevance –the translational approach - as we seek to test new approaches in design, analysis and reporting at the Berlin Institute of Health (BIH) building a bridge between basic research and clinical care.
-The procedures and projects to be implemented are identified, by so-called "meta-research", i.e. research on research.
+The unique feature: The activities of the QUEST Center have a very practical relevance - an translational approach - as we seek to test new approaches in design, analysis and reporting at the Berlin Institute of Health (BIH) building a bridge between basic research and clinical care.
+The procedures and projects to be implemented are identified by so-called "meta-research", i.e. research on research.
 During and after the implementation, we also want to examine the effectiveness.
-The QUEST projects focus in matters such as systematic reviews, Open Science (open data, metadata, and ontologies), Citizen Science, Science Policy, (incentives and rewards in academia, new metrics and indicators), Replication and Reproducibility, Electronic Laboratory Notebook, registration and publication of clinical studies, teaching and quality management in the preclinical research.
+The QUEST projects focus on matters such as systematic reviews, Open Science (open data, metadata, and ontologies), Citizen Science, Science Policy, (incentives and rewards in academia, new metrics and indicators), Replication and Reproducibility, Electronic Laboratory Notebook, registration and publication of clinical studies, teaching and quality management in the preclinical research.

 In collaboration with the German Centre for Higher Education Research and Science Studies, the QUEST Center also conducts research on translation.
 The respective reports are listed below.

-One of our first projects, the In4Value project, is concerned with the publication of clinical trials.
+One of our first projects, the IntoValue#1 project, is concerned with the publication of clinical trials.
 The publication of all results from clinical trials is an important component for improving biomedical research and reducing the amount of unused research results.
-This is also an obligation regarding the participants of clinical trials and their contribution to research.

-We are calling this modular system ‘PREMIER’: Predictiveness and Robustness through Modular Improvement of Experimental Research.
-The overarching goals of our project are the proof of concept of structured quality assurance in preclinical academic biomedicine, to provide preliminary (indirect) evidence for its efficacy, and to lay the foundations for the scientific community to further jointly modify and improve such an ‘open’ system.
+With PREMIER (Predictiveness and Robustness through Modular Improvement of Experimental Research), we aim to improve the development of structured quality assurance consisting of modular elements in which high-quality preclinical research is feasible and practicable.
+We want to improve robustness and value of research and a proof of concept of structured quality assurance in preclinical academic biomedicine, to provide preliminary (indirect) evidence for its efficacy, and to lay the foundations for the scientific community to further jointly modify and improve such an ‘open’ system.

 Research on Translation

-The project series Research on Translation aims at analysing the definition of translational research, at contributing to a clearer picture of the organization of translational research and at investigating the implementation of translational research within BIH.
+The project series Research on Translation aims at analysing the definition of translational research, contributing to a clearer picture of the organization of translational research, and investigating the implementation of translational research within BIH.